Everything you need to know about ACH payments

 Where can you use ACH payments?

 First of all, ACH payments are preferable for people who have a need for paying their bills in an electronic form, or run a business online (in order to charge clients for purchased goods or services provided).
 This method is also good for receiving one-time or recurring payments.

 There are two basic types of ACH payments in terms of debit/credit origin of the process (apparently, they are called debit and credit ones).
-What’s more, both types of transaction are fairly simple to implement.
-Given the fact that all transactions are carried out in an electronic form, a client has to formalise consent as a procedure for initiating a payment.
+What’s more, both types of transactions are fairly simple to implement.
+Given the fact that all transactions are carried out in an electronic form, a client has to formalize consent as a procedure for initiating a payment.

 АСН payment transactions, however, are not as instant as ones carried out with credit and debit cards directly when purchasing goods and services.
-The authorisation process is not performed in real time.
+The authorization process is not performed in real-time.